rwaldron/tc39-notes/es8/2017-03/mar-23.md

 ### Slide: _How?_

-DE: New primitive type `Integer`
+DE: New primitive type `Integer`.

 MF: I wanted to point out because I didn't originally realise it myself: the `n` suffix is chosen because it's orthogonal to the base representation.
 You could represent binary, octal, decimal, and hex notation integers.

-BE: The suffix "n" is a good choice because it is the second letter in "Integer" and "I" would not be a good choice
+BE: The suffix "n" is a good choice because it is the second letter in "Integer" and "I" would not be a good choice.

 ```js
 // Takes a Integer as an argument and returns a Integer